sunny/actor/README.md

 # Actor

 Simple service objects in Ruby.
-Move your application logic into small building blocs.
+Move your application logic into small building blocs to keep your controllers and your models thin.

+## Install

+This has not been released yet and is not ready for use in your applications.

 ## Usage

-Actors start with a verb, inherit from `Actor` and implement the `call` method.
+Actors are single-purpose actions in your application that represent your business logic.
+They start with a verb, inherit from `Actor` and implement a `call` method.

 ```rb
 # app/actors/send_notification.rb